Mullet MadJack

 Mullet MadJack is a single-player first-person shooter and roguelite game developed by Hammer95 Studios and published by Epopeia Games.
 It was released on May 15, 2024 for Microsoft Windows.
 It was released for Xbox One and Xbox Series X/S on March 13, 2025.
 It launched on the Xbox Game Pass subscription service.
-A version for the Nintendo Switch is currently in development, per the official Twitter account.
+A version for the Nintendo Switch was released on April 30, 2026.

 Gameplay

 Players assume the role of a "Moderator", Jack Banhammer, who has 10 seconds to navigate each floor, with extra time awarded by killing enemies, consuming soda cans from destroyed vending machines, and performing finishing moves on foes with various items found in the environment.
 Upon death, Jack restarts from the last checkpoint with all upgrades reset.
 Players can acquire upgrades and weapons between floors.
 Obtainable weapons include a revolver, shotgun, rifle, submachine gun, railgun, plasma rifle, and elemental katanas.

 The game features multiple game modes, including a campaign, a survival mode, and a boss rush mode.
 The boss rush mode features a crossover with Ultrakill.